Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

   passed by value.
 The unicode string operates on unicode code points as units, while a bytes string is made up of 8-bit bytes.
-(Unlike Lua, which defaults to byte strings fore verything.)
+(Unlike Lua, which defaults to byte strings for everything.)

 Object-oriented programming